Large deviations for the 3D dimer model: Preliminaries

-The \textit{local} or \textit{mean-current entropy function} $\ent: \mc O\to \m R$ is defined This function is the main focus of Section \ref{sec:entropy}, where we show it has a number of useful properties (continuity, concavity) and show that the maximum is always realized by an ergodic Gibbs measure of mean current $s$.
+This function is the main focus of Section \ref{sec:entropy}, where we show it has a number of useful properties (continuity, concavity) and show that the maximum is always realized by an ergodic Gibbs measure of mean current $s$.
 In Theorem \ref{thm: extremal_entropy} we compute its restriction to $\partial \mc O$ by relating it to the analogous local entropy function for lozenge tilings in two dimensions.

 We conclude this section with one more use of the term entropy.
 In Section \ref{sec:asympflows}, we will show that the ``fine-mesh limits" of rescaled tiling flows are precisely the measurable vector fields we call \textit{asymptotic flows}.
 Asymptotic flows are valued in $\mc O$ and supported on some compact region $R$.
-The \textit{entropy of an asymptotic flow} $g$ can then be defined as
+The \textit{entropy of an asymptotic flow} $g$ can then be defined as \symindex{Chapter 2!$\Ent(g)$ - entropy of an asymptotic flow $g$} \termindex{Chapter 2!entropy of an asymptotic flow}

+Properties of this function are studied in Section~\ref{subsection: properties of Ent}.
+Up to a sign and an additive constant depending on the boundary conditions, it is the rate function for the large deviation principles in Section~\ref{sec:ldp}.